Course detail: Electromagnetic Effects Aircraft Level Testing and FAA Requirements

 The course is designed for engineers and technicians working in all aircraft design and testing areas, including electrical, avionics and communications.
 Aircraft managers and project engineers who coordinate airplane testing and/or certification-related areas are also recommended to attend.

-Introduction to Electromagnetic Effects (EME) and Aircraft Engineering Requirements.
+Introduction to Electromagnetic Effects (EME) and Aircraft Engineering Requirements - in-person or online.

-Regular registration course fee: $2,695 if you register and pay after the early registration deadline.
+Regular registration fee: $2,695 if you register and pay after the early registration deadline.

 U.S. Federal Employee Discount